Pilotguide9897/RegexTutor/Develop/gist.md

 ## Author

 This Gist was authored and published by Jared Green.
-I am a full-stack software developer based in New Brunswick, Canada and I enjoy creating resources such as this gist that help solidify my own learning and may assist others in their own development journies!
+I am a full-stack software developer based in New Brunswick, Canada and I enjoy creating resources such as this gist that help solidify my own learning and assist others in their own web development journies!
 If you are interested in exploring my other projects please visit my [GitHub](https://github.com/Pilotguide9897).

 ## Additional Reading